Nitesh7911/Slack_Developers_Backend/README.md

 # Slack_Developers_Backend
-This application main focus is to store the data in the database and to store all the API's which are required as per the functionality.
+This application main focus is to store the data in the Postgres database deployed in Heroku and to add the functionality for Slack Developers Page.